relevize/vue-paginate/README.md

 ### Paginate container

-The default element `vue-paginate` uses for the `<paginate>` container is `UL`.
+The default element `vue-paginate-fix` uses for the `<paginate>` container is `UL`.
 But, of course, you can change it to whatever you want using the `tag` prop.
 And the same is true for its class using the `class` prop.

 ``` html
 <paginate